chaoss/grimoirelab-tutorial/docs/data-sources/add-configurations.md

 GrimoireLab supports a variety of software development platforms.
 In the case you want to analyze data from one of those platforms, first check whether the platform in question is supported by GrimoireLab.
-You can check the [supported data sources](docs/getting-started/supported/) section.
+You can check the [supported data sources]({{ site.baseurl }}{% link docs/data-sources/supported.md %}) section.

-Once you've confirmed your data source, you'll have to do some changes in both `project.json` and `setup.cfg`.
+Once you've confirmed your data source, you will have to do some changes in both `project.json` and `setup.cfg`.

 For example, let's just say you want to analyze the commits of one particular project from your github repo.

-#### projects.json
+### projects.json

-Check out the snippet below and do the same with your `projects.json` file.
+Replace the below configurations in the `projects.json` file.
-**Replace the information below with your own**.

 ```
 {